arthur-debert/google-code-issues-migrator/README.md

    adding a non-obtrusive header to each issue and comment stating the original author and creation date.

- - Attachments are lost, since Github doesn't support them in issues or comments.
+ - Github doesn't support attachments for issues, so any attachments are simply listed as links to the attachment on Google Code.

  - Support for Merged-into links for duplicate issues are not implemented.